abcdesktopio/docs/opsdocs/docs/cloudproviders/gcp/gcp-gke-ingress-controller.md

 By default, GCE type ingress has a connection timeout of 30 seconds, in our case, we doesn't want abcdesktop to drop the connection to our desktop every 30 seconds, so we will have to increase timeout.

-Unlike a nginx type ingress, you cannot add annotations to the ingress yaml faile to increase timeout value.
+Unlike a nginx type ingress, you cannot add annotations to the ingress yaml file to increase timeout value.
 You instead need to create a `BackendConfig` object that you will link to your routing service.

 First copy the following lines in a `backend_config_timeout.yaml`